IHS Summer Seminars

 Free Book Offer for Summer Seminar Applicants

-Apply for a Summer Seminar by March 1, 2013 to Receive a Free Book!
+Apply for an IHS Summer Seminar by March 1, 2013 to Receive a Free Book!

 (Available for applicants in the U.S. and Canada)

 Economics in One Lesson by Henry Hazlitt

 Don't be fooled by the title!
 Hazlitt's book builds upon a simple insight, but it is anything but simplistic.
 Economics novices and experts alike will find food for thought in this clear, incisive, jargon-free book.